 The Company's investment in its associate is accounted for using the equity method.
-Under the equity method, the investment in associate is initially recognised at cost.
+Under the equity method, the investment in associate is initially recognized at cost.
 The carrying amount of the investment is adjusted to recognize changes in the Company's share of net assets of the associate since the acquisition date.

 The statement of comprehensive income reflects the Company's share of the results of operations of the associate.
 Any change in Other Cumulative Income (OCI) of the investee is presented as part of the Company's OCI.
-In addition, when there has been a change recognised directly in the equity of the associate, the Company recognizes its share of any changes, when applicable, in the statement of changes in equity.
-Unrealized gains and losses resulting from transactions between the Company and the associate or joint venture are eliminated to the extent of the interest in the associate or joint venture.
+In addition, when there has been a change recognized directly in the equity of the associate, the Company recognizes its share of any changes, when applicable, in the statement of changes in equity.
+Unrealized gains and losses resulting from transactions between the Company and the associate are eliminated to the extent of the interest in the associate.

-The aggregate of the Company's share of profit or loss of an associate is shown on the face of the statement of comprehensive income outside of operating profit and represents profit or loss after tax and non-controlling interests in the subsidiaries of the associate.
+The aggregate of the Company's share of profit or loss of an associate is shown on the face of the statement of comprehensive income outside of operating profit and represents profit or loss after tax and non-controlling interests in the subsidiaries of the associate

-The financial statements of the associate are prepared as at March 31, 2014.
+The financial statements of the associate are prepared as at March 31, 2015.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Company.
 After application of the equity method, the Company determines whether it is necessary to recognize an additional impairment loss on its investment in its associate.
-At each reporting date, the Company determines whether there is objective evidence that the investment in the associate or joint venture is impaired.
-If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, then recognizes the loss as "share of profit/loss of an associate" in the statement of comprehensive income.
-No impairment charges were recorded at December 31, 2014 or 2013.
+At each reporting date, the Company determines whether there is objective evidence that the investment in the associate is impaired.
+If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, then recognizes the loss as "share of profit/loss of an associate" in the statement of comprehensive income.
+No impairment charges were recorded at December 31, 2015, or 2014.